MEET THE TEAM

 Sarah Caldera Wimmer: Co-Convener

 Sarah Caldera Wimmer, LCSW, is the Director of Emotional & Physical Wellness at LifeWise StL.
 Sarah has her Master in Social Work degree from Washington University in St. Louis and over 15 years of nonprofit experience specializing in working with immigrants, mental health, perinatal behavioral health, social capital and community building.
 She is passionate about building inclusive communities that reflect the vibrancy of those living in them.
 She is fluent in Spanish and has worked alongside immigrants in St. Louis using specialized interventions for emotional wellness for community, groups, and individuals.
 Prior to moving to St. Louis, Sarah lived and worked in Ciudad Sandino, Nicaragua.
 She received her certificate in Perinatal Mood and Anxiety Disorders Components of Care.
-She is trained in Acceptance and Commitment Therapy, Trauma Recovery and Empowerment Model, Protective Parenting and Motivational Interviewing.
-Sarah has also completed the Leadership Academy for Trauma Informed Care.
+She is trained in Acceptance and Commitment Therapy, Trauma Recovery and Empowerment Model, Protective Parenting, and Motivational Interviewing.
+Sarah has also completed the Leadership Academy for Trauma-Informed Care.

 -